hphelion/documentation/commercial/commerical.services-dns-overview.md

 - Multi-tenancy
 - Integration with Keystone for authentication
 - A framework in place to integrate with Nova and Quantum notifications (for auto-generated records)
-- Support for PowerDNS in the current Beta
+- Support for PowerDNS in the current beta

 For example, if a user wants to to access `mytestdomain.com` in their browser, DNS provides the mechanism for the browser to know that the server (for example, `1.2.3.4`).